meztinosdunken/agile-toolbox/CONTRIBUTING.md

    git checkout -b my-feature-branch
    ```
 4. **Make changes**: Make your changes and ensure your code follows the project’s coding conventions.
-5. **Commit your changes**: Commit your changes with a clear message:
+5. **Commit your changes**: Commit your changes with a clear message following the format:
    ```bash
    git commit -m "Add new feature"
    ```